Bachelor of Science in Finance

 The general program is designed to aid you in the development of specific skills in the areas of financial planning, corporate finance, banking, real estate, financial markets, and investment management.
 You have the option to select from one of the five concentrations.
 Completion of this program may be especially beneficial if you wish to pursue opportunities in corporate finance or a variety of financial service sector occupations.

-This program includes five concentrations: investments, wealth management, real estate, general finance, and an accelerated Master of Science in Finance (MSF) option.
+This program includes four concentrations: general finance, real estate, wealth management and financial planning, and an accelerated Master of Science in Finance (MSF) option.
 Refer to the Progression Requirements section for details.

 The Bachelor of Science in Finance program consists of a minimum of 180 quarter credit hours.
 Upon successful completion of the program, you will be awarded a bachelor of science degree.

 - Perform financial analysis using quantitative concepts and techniques.

 - Interpret financial statements and ratios.